 ALTER COLUMN column_name DROP DEFAULT;

-The above syntax results as the same as if you set the DEFAULT value of the column as NULL.
-Also, there will not be any error if you drop a DEFAULT value that hadn’t been defined, as implicitly the DEFAULT value is NULL in PostgreSQL.
+The above syntax results in the same as if you set the DEFAULT value of the column as NULL.
+Additionally, there will be no error if you drop a DEFAULT value that hasn’t been defined, as the DEFAULT value is implicitly NULL in PostgreSQL.

 EXAMPLE: